Is this perimenopause or just aging? A self-assessment approach

 2. Look for patterns

-3. Discuss with healthcare provider
+3. Discuss with physician

 4. Consider hormone testing if appropriate